swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

     +----------+
 ```

-If any dependencies/outputs change, the affected stages will be reexecuted.
+If any dependencies/outputs change, the affected stages will be re-executed.

 ### Execute the pipeline